SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <span style="font-style:Italic;font-size:1.6em;">Pastors & Preachers</span>

+- Dr. Ron Rhodes (Th.D., Dallas)
+- Skip Heitzig (Ph.D., Trinity Southwest)
+- Jack Van Impe (Ph.D., Pacific)
+- Billy Graham (Self-directed)
-- Chuck Smith (BA, Life Bible College)
+- Chuck Smith (B.A., Life Bible College)
     - Election: *"**God clearly does choose**, but man must also accept God's invitation to salvation."*
     - Perseverance: *"Apparently there are many who claim to be believers that in fact are not. ... **We do believe in perseverance of the saints (true believers)**, but are deeply concerned about sinful lifestyles and rebellious hearts among those who call themselves "Christians."*
-- Skip Heitzig (Ph.D., Trinity Southwest)
-    - Probably the same as Chuck Smith.
-- Jack Van Impe (Ph.D., Pacific)
-    - Saved so as by fire kind of preacher.

 <span style="font-style:Italic;font-size:1.6em;">Ordo Salutis</span>